 Career Coach.
-One of the most frequent requests for my ministry help has to do with people’s career steps — from school to employment.
-And, I’ve heard similar from other pastors.
+One of the most frequent requests for my ministry help had to do with people’s career steps — from school to employment.
+I’ve heard similar from other pastors.
 Because work — or lack of work — greatly impacts a person’s life it is a huge part of the pastor’s life.
-In fact, I keep a file of people in our church who are looking for work or looking for someone to hire
+In fact, I kept a file of people in our church who were looking for work or looking for someone to hire and opened it frequently.

 Business Advisor.
 It may be because I have a business background, but I think it also comes with the role.
-Business leaders – especially self-employed business owners – want help discerning the right decisions.
-(I admire that about them.) one place they consistently seeking input from is the pastor.
+Business leaders, especially self-employed business owners, want help discerning the right decisions.
+(I admire that about them.)
+One place business people consistently seek input from is the pastor.

 Custodian.
-I can’t stand a piece of paper on the floor.
-If I see a trash can overflowing — I don’t call someone — I do something about it.
+As pastor I couldn’t stand a piece of paper on the floor.
+If I saw a trash can overflowing I didn’t call someone – I did something about it.
 Most pastors I know want the facility ready when people arrive.
-So, they do what they have to do.
-In fairness, I don’t do much of this.
-Mine is a more supervisory role.
-We have a large facility and an excellent team.
+So they do what they have to do.
+In fairness, I didn’t do much of this.
+Mine was more of a supervisory role.
+We had a large facility and an excellent team to keep it clean and ready.
 I do know pastors, however, that have to help on a larger role in facility maintenance or custodial care.

 Social worker.
 I read a definition of social worker recently.
-Seeks to improve the quality of life and subjective well-being of individuals, families, couples, groups, and communities through research, policy, community organizing, direct practice, crisis intervention, and teaching.
+They “seek to improve the quality of life and subjective well-being of individuals, families, couples, groups, and communities through research, policy, community organizing, direct practice, crisis intervention, and teaching.”
 Yea.
 That.

 Volunteer coordinator.
 Every pastor must learn how to coordinate the efforts of different people, who communicate uniquely, and have their expectations of volunteer leadership.

 Events manager.
 I need to be honest.
-I don’t fill this one often, although I do have some responsibilities with events.
-I am no good at the details of it and thankfully there are people in our church who can fulfill this role better than me.
-But, most pastors, including me, have responsibility for events at some level.
+I didn’t fill this one often, although I did have some responsibilities with events.
+I am not good at details and thankfully there were people in our church who could fulfill this role better than me.
+But most pastors, including me as a pastor, have responsibility for events at some level.

 CEO.
 Let me be very clear that Jesus is the CEO of the church.
 (Some may argue Jesus is the owner and He left us to provide everyday leadership — under His direction.)
 If I get critics on this one criticism it will be because you misunderstand what I’m saying.
 Maybe on my ability to say it where you can interpret it.
 But make no mistake about it – the pastor is expected to lead so many aspects of the church.
 On every major decision of the church most churches want the input of the pastor.
 Regardless of the structure of the church it can feel very much like a CEO position.
-(And, I’ve been one in my previous business career.)
-This is one of the larger uses of my “non-preaching” time.
+(And I’ve been one in my previous business career and serve there again now.)
+This was one of the larger uses of my “non-preaching” time.
 By the way, I have talked with dozens of pastors who don’t feel prepared for this role.